nickatnight/tag-youre-it/README.md

 d) I'm curious to see stats of user engagement (how long did a game chain last, how many users did it contain, which subreddit plays the most, etc)

 See [r/TagYoureItBot](https://www.reddit.com/r/TagYoureItBot) for more updates.

+## Tech
+This module is intended to act like a django app.
+Any async Python web framework (like FastAPI) using alembic can leverage this package:
+* **Docker Compose** integration and optimization for local development.
+* **SQLModel** Library for interacting with SQL databases from Python code, with Python objects.
+It is designed to be intuitive, easy to use, highly compatible, and robust
+* **PostgresSQL** Powerfull open source object-relational database
+* **Alembic** Lightweight database migration tool for usage with the SQLAlchemy Database Toolkit for Python
+* **AsyncPG** Database interface library designed specifically for PostgreSQL and Python/asyncio.

 ## Running Locally
 1. Clone repo `git clone https://github.com/nickatnight/tag-youre-it`